Parallel-NetCDF/E3SM-IO/README.md

     }
 ```

-* Compile
+* Compile command:
+  * Edit `Makefile` to customize the compiler, compile options etc.
-  * Run command `make e3sm_io` to generate the benchmark program e3sm_io.
+  * Run command `make e3sm_io` to generate the executable program named

-* Run
+    `e3sm_io`.

-  * example run command:
+* Run command:
+  * Example run command using `mpiexec` and 8 MPI processes:
     `mpiexec -n 8 ./e3sm_io -q datasets/866x72_16p.nc`
-  * The number of MPI processes to run must be equal or less than the value set
+  * The number of MPI processes must be equal or less than the value set by the
-    by the variable `num_procs` in the decomposition netCDF file.
-For example,
+    variable `num_procs` in the decomposition NetCDF file.
+For example, in the
-    in the case of `866x72_16p.nc`, `num_procs` is 16, which is the number of
+    case of file `866x72_16p.nc`, `num_procs` is 16, which is the number of MPI
-    MPI processes originally used to produce the decomposition dat files.
+    processes originally used to produce the decomposition dat files.
 When
-    using less number of MPI processes, the requests specified in the
+    using less number of MPI processes to run this benchmark, the requests
-    decomposition file will be divided approximately evenly among all processes.
+    specified in the decomposition file will be divided approximately evenly
+    among all the processes.
-  * Below shows the command-line options:
+  * Command-line options:
 ```
     Usage: e3sm_io [OPTION]...
 [FILE]...
        [-h] Print help